19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/1000 Coins/Horse, War.md

 - Has 15 [Health Points](../../../Player%20Characters/Derived%20Statistics/Health%20Points.md).
 - It's saddle bags carry 20 [Item Slots](../../../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
 - Has 120' [Movement](../../../Game%20Procedures/Combat/Movement.md) speed.
-- Does not flee when danger is present.
+- Does not flee while the PC is riding them.
 - Cannot be used to pull a [Wagon](../250%20Coins/Wagon.md).

 A war horse takes 1 month to train, if bought at character creation it is already trained.